cdcihub/oda-runners/README.md

   CatExtract:
     ScWData
 ```
 In a simplified notation, skipping the common namespace.
 For example, full id of `ii_skyimage` is ddosa:ii_skyimage or http://odahub.io/workflows/dda/ddosa/ii_skyimage.

+Note that all details needed to actually compute a given workflow (e.g. types, cwl, container name, etc) are hidden, and cab be extracted using the URI.
+The scheme instead represents purely the relation between the analysis processes.

 ## Provenance?

-benefits of provenance include:
+benefits of provenance are numerous, see XX for details.

 ## Security implications of distributed analysis